View on BBQGuys.com

 - Place a heat deflector or an indirect heat rack in your kamado before returning the grill grates to their proper place.

-- Close the lid and preheat to 250 degrees Fahrenheit.
-If you’re using a Primo Kamado, set the bottom vent to about the width of your pointer finger and close the top daisy wheel while leaving the air holes open.
+- Close the lid and preheat to 250°F. If you’re using a Primo Kamado, set the bottom vent to about the width of your pointer finger and close the top daisy wheel while leaving the air holes open.
 Adjust as needed to achieve desired temperature.

 - Once preheated, place the pan with your roast on the grill.
 Before shutting the grill lid, stick an internal temperature probe into the roast so you can monitor its progress as it smokes.